kumaraswins/arch_diagram_flight_rate_prediction/README.md

     python index.py

-1. Inside the root folder execute the following command.
+3. Inside the root folder execute the following command.

         python __init_.py

     A basic flask server will be hosted in ***[localhost:5000](http://localhost:5000)***
+4. The selected date will be sent to the server using a API as post body and results are published in the HTML page in a table view.

 You can the webpage as below.